-The type of action taken by the organisation depends on how serious the employee's action was, and anything else in the employee's favour or against the employee.
+The type of action taken by the organisation depends on how serious the employee's action was and anything else in the employee's favour or against the employee.

 If the employee's actions seem serious enough to allow for dismissal, then the organisation must follow legal procedures.

-(See page 222 What is a dismissal; page 223 When is a dismissal fair or unfair?)
-(See page 229 Solving disputes under the LRA)
+(See pg 360: What is a dismissal; See pg 361 When is a dismissal fair or unfair?; See pg 370: Solving disputes under the LRA)